Talkala logo

 Why auto top-up didn't fire immediately

-Smart Auto Top-up doesn't charge just because your balance is already below the threshold.
-It triggers after a qualifying balance drop.
+Smart Auto Top-up does not charge only because your balance is already below the threshold.
+It triggers after a balance drop that counts for auto top-up.

-If you enable it when you're already below the threshold, it waits for the next qualifying drop before it kicks in.
+If you enable it when you're already below the threshold, it waits for the next eligible balance drop before it kicks in.

 billingSupport review required